Strategies to help you stop overpaying for broadband, negotiate better rates, and optimize your home network.

 Know When to Walk Away

-Sometimes the first agent you speak to won’t budge.
-If they refuse to lower your rate, tell them you would like to cancel your service on a specific date, usually two to three weeks in the future.
-This action often flags your account and may trigger a call or email from a “retention specialist” who has the authority to offer deeper discounts than standard support agents.
+Sometimes the first frontline agent you speak to simply doesn’t have the system permissions to lower your rate.
+If they refuse to budge, politely state that you would like to schedule the cancellation of your service for a specific date, usually two to three weeks in the future.
+This action often flags your account in their system and frequently triggers a follow-up call or email from a specialized “retention specialist” who has the ultimate authority to offer deeper discounts.

 Consider Bundling or Switching Providers